What is an eating disorder?

 How do I know if I need inpatient treatment?

-Common co-occuring psychiatric conditions include depression, anxiety, substance abuse and obsessive compulsive disorder.
-Co-occuring medical conditions that may bring patients to treatment include gastrointestinal complaints, infertility problems or mentrual irregularities, osteoporosis, or chronic pain conditions.
-At the end of your evaluation, the consulting physician will review his or her impression and diagnosis of your condition and will make suggestions regarding the best next step for you in terms of treatment.
+Common co-occuring psychiatric conditions include depression, anxiety, substance abuse and obsessive-compulsive disorder.
+Co-occurring medical conditions that may bring patients to treatment include gastrointestinal symptoms, infertility problems or menstrual irregularities, osteoporosis, or chronic pain conditions.
+At the end of your evaluation, the consulting physician will review his or her impression and diagnosis of your condition and will make suggestions regarding the best next steps for you in terms of treatment.
 These suggestions may include recommendations for medication, psychotherapy, further testing, or consultation with another medical specialist in The Johns Hopkins Health System.

 What insurance does the hospital take?

-If you are being admitted to the hospital programs, both inpatient and day hospital, our business office will verify your benefits beforehand, and the admissions coordinator will contact you with information about your coverage as it applies to our program.
-Admission to our program qualifies as a mental health admission through the Johns Hopkins Hospital Department of Psychiatry and will be authorized under the mental health portion of your insurance, not the medical portion.
+If you are being admitted to one of our hospital-based programs, both Inpatient and Partial Hospitalization, our business office will verify your benefits beforehand, and the admissions coordinator will contact you with information about your coverage.
+Admission to our program in the Johns Hopkins Hospital Department of Psychiatry qualifies as a mental health hospitalization and will be authorized under the mental health portion of your insurance, not the medical portion.
 Please see the Admissions page for more information.